OperationSpark/summerware-pre-release/README.md

 ## Start Developing

 1. Fork this repo on GitHub
-2. From your forked GitHub repo, using the SSH clone url option, clone into a new workspace on Cloud9 (c9.io)
+2. From your forked GitHub repo, using the SSH clone url option, clone into a new workspace on Cloud9 (c9.io).
+3. Once in your workspace, from the root directory, run the command:

+    npm install

+4. Next, cd into the client directory, and run the command:

+    bower install

+5. Finally, upload the socrata-app.json config file (ask Operation Spark in our Slack room), and move this file to:

+    ~/.opspark/socrata-app.json

 ## Running the Server